 Developer Contributions (also known as Section 64 Contributions) are upfront payments levied by Shoalhaven Water to recover part of the infrastructure costs incurred in servicing new developments or additions/changes to existing developments which impose a loading on Council’s water supply and/or sewerage infrastructure.

-Multi dwelling developments including dual occupancy, commercial, industrial, subdivision developments and change of use of existing premises will be assessed for developer contributions.
+In most instances the kind of developments that attract Developer Contributions are multi dwelling developments and this includes dual occupancy, commercial, industrial, subdivision developments and change of use of existing premises.

 The amount of the contributions levied will depend upon the loading that the proposed development will have on the water supply and/or sewerage systems.
 The greater the loading on the systems the greater the developer charges amount payable.
-These charges can amount to many tens of thousands of dollars and as such you will need to be aware of, and make appropriate allowances for these contributions in your feasibility assessment.
-The developer should contact Shoalhaven Water to obtain an idea of the likely charges to be imposed.
+These charges can amount to many tens of thousands of dollars and as such you will need to make appropriate allowances in your feasibility assessment.
+It is recommended that the developer contact Shoalhaven Water to obtain an idea of the likely charges to be imposed.

-Charge rates may increase annually and as such the applicant/developer must be mindful that the amount payable may increase where payment is made in a future financial year (that is after the 30th June).
+Charge rates increase annually and as such the applicant/developer must be mindful that the amount payable may increase where payment is made in a future financial year.

-Generally developer charges are based on an equivalent tenement (ET) loading that a development has on the water supply and/or sewerage systems.
-Shoalhaven Water has and uses an Equivalent Tenement Classification table to determine the loading a proposed development will have.
+Developer charges are based on an equivalent tenement (ET) loading based on the water supply and/or sewerage systems.

 Subject to the type of development proposed the following methods are used to calculate the number of ET’s: